Hydrology- and Soils-focused Ancillary files for JULES:

 (1) LAND-OCEAN MASK: It is critical to identify the world coastline as accurately as possible for hydrological consistency.
 I want to be able to generate sub-1 km resolution ancillary files, which means the resolution of my source land-ocean mask must be finer than this.
 I have generated a 250 m global land-ocean mask based on WorldBoundaries_ESRI from ArcGIS Online, which is higher resolution than the 1 km resolution AVHRR-based land-ocean mask qrparm.mask used by ANTS and which forms the basis of WATCH land masks (the AVHRR mask seems to miss a lot of small islands especially in the Pacific and also a lot of coastal points including the estuaries of major rivers).

 I do understand that there are meteorological issues here (small islands introduce perturbations to the atmospheric physics that become too large if the land mass of that island is 'rounded up' to a 50 km x 50 km gridcell - see ATDP01).
-However, from a land surface perspective these are less important and I prefer to ensure that the land mass is there so that JULES can at least simulate something on it (e.g. if a client is from that small island!).
+However, for my purposes these issues are of secondary importance (I do not run global GCMs and I use JULES almost exclusively in Standalone mode using meteorological driving data generated elsewhere).
+This allows me to vary the land-ocean mask to suit my particular application and, generally, this means I choose to ensure that even the smallest land masses are present so that JULES can at least simulate something on it (e.g. if a client is from one of those small islands!).
+Additionally, my land-sea mask is always globally complete (e.g. Antarctica is never missing, unlike with some source files).

 (2) RIVER DIRECTIONS: For my work I always need hydrological and river-routing ancillaries, but ANTS currently does not produce these (topographic index values, logn_ values, river directions).
-I have coded up a way using Wu & Kimball's Global Dominant River Tracing (DRT) layers (which has involved gap-filling coastal points where they lack data, where I used aspect-derived approximate flow directions).
+I have coded up an automated way to generate river directions using Wu & Kimball's Global Dominant River Tracing (DRT) layers (which has involved gap-filling coastal points where they lack data, where I used aspect-derived approximate flow directions).

 (4) BETTER LAKES: Moving from 0.50° to 0.25° resolution and finer, many more lakes appear on the land surface.
 For better hydrological realism, I need these to be actually simulated but unfortunately even the SoilGrids250m layers lack soil data for many lake points.
 I have used gap-filling with approximate values to ensure that all lakes are included in the simulation.